rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/post-editor-button/galleries/index.markdown

 6. Choose the media type.

+7. Specify the Favlist ID if you want to fetch associated media with it.

-7. Specify the Author ID associated with the gallery.
+8. Specify the Author ID associated with the gallery.
 Leave blank for default, which is the ID of the current author.

+9. Specify position to show the uploader along with the gallery.
+Default is **FALSE**.

+	1. before : uploader on top of gallery

+	2. after : uploader at the end of gallery

+	3. true : uploader at the end of gallery (alias for after)

+10. Keep **Enable** selected, if you want to open media in lighbox ( popup ).

+11. Choose **Hide**, if you want to hide medie file's name which appears under the media in default gallery template.

-8. Click **Insert into Post**.
+12. Click **Insert into Post**.